Trustroots/trustroots/docs/index.md

 ## Contact and communication

 - [Contact us via our support form](https://www.trustroots.org/contact).
-- We are using [chat](Chat.md) for volunteer, day-to-day communications.
+- We are using [chat rooms](Chat.md) on Matrix for volunteer, day-to-day communications.
 - It's also great if you join the [hacker circle](https://www.trustroots.org/circles/hackers)!